 In about 1788, at the age of about 22, he married 19-year-old Elizabeth Hockman (June 7, 1769-1831), also spelled “Hackman,” the daughter of Rudolph and Elizabeth Hockman.

-Their nine known children were Elisabeth Jungken, Squire John Younkin Sr., Henry Younkin, Jacob Younkin, Samuel Younkin, Abraham Younkin, Mary Magdalena Younkin, Joseph Younkin and Sarah "Sally" Younkin.
+The couple produced nine known children -- Elisabeth Junghen, "Squire" John Younkin Sr., Henry Younkin, Jacob Younkin, Samuel Younkin, Abraham Younkin, Mary Magdalena Atkins, Joseph Younkin and Sarah "Sally" Trout.

 Perhaps in preparation for a move south and then west, Rudolph is known to have sold 118 acres of Hancock Township property to George Deal on May 13, 1796.
 That same day, he sold 87 acres of his Bedminister Township farm to Deal for £500.

 Rudolph found himself the target of a legal inquisition in Bucks County in January 1797 when he was accused of keeping, maintaining a "certain ill-governed, disorderly House" frequented by "Men and Women of evil name" who had conducted "dishonest conversation."
 The adults were further said to have met on the Lord's Day (Sunday) to engage in drinking, tippling and misbehaving themselves" which was considered a "common nuisance."

 In about 1798, the couple migrated to Loudoun County, VA.
 Their son Joseph was born in Lovettsville, Loudoun County in August 1806.
 Rudolph was enumerated in Loudoun in the 1810 census, written as "Ralph Younkin."
 Six of the family were in the household that year.